Brassed Off: Plot

-When band member Jim realises that Gloria is working for management, he is unimpressed with Andy's relationship with her.
-In a pub conversation, the other miners are not particularly concerned and feel that Jim is being too harsh on Andy.
-When Andy says that he should be old enough to make his own decisions, Jim responds with, "Old enough to be a scab then?"
-The pub falls silent at the accusation, as the word was an extremely serious insult in a mining community and implies treachery to the working class.
+When band member Jim realises Gloria is working for management, he is unimpressed with Andy's relationship with her.
+In a pub conversation, the other miners are not particularly concerned and feel Jim is being too harsh.
+When Andy says he should be old enough to make his own decisions, Jim responds with, "Old enough to be a scab, then?"
+The pub falls silent, as the word was an extremely serious insult in a mining community and implies treachery to the working class.
 Jim then withdraws the insult and says that Andy is just "stupid".
-Later on in the film, Jim asks Gloria to leave the band and mocks her attempts to fund the band's trip to the National Finals.
+Later, Jim asks Gloria to leave the band and mocks her attempts to fund the band's trip to the National Finals.

-With the intention that it will be their last performance, the band, in full uniform, and wearing their miners' helmets and lamps, plays Danny Boy (the famous Percy Grainger arrangement of Londonderry Air) late at night outside the hospital.
+Intending it to be their last performance, the band, in full uniform and wearing their miners' helmets and lamps, plays Danny Boy (the famous Percy Grainger arrangement of Londonderry Air) late at night outside the hospital where Danny has been hospitalised with breathing difficulties related to mining.
 Andy, having lost his tenor horn in a bet, whistles along with his hands in his pockets.
 After they finish, they all switch off their lamps.

 Whilst the band is playing in the National Semi-Finals, the outcome of the ballot is announced as 4-to-1 in favour of redundancy, as Andy had predicted.

 After Gloria sets up a bank account to fund travel to the National Finals, the band is brought back together to compete.
-Andy wins his tenor horn back in a game of pool, and having forgiven Gloria, after she gives them the money she was paid to compile the report (saying she does not want it because it's "dirty money"), the band travels to the final at the Royal Albert Hall in London (Birmingham Town Hall was used to film these scenes), where they are amused by the inability of the woman on the dressing room's PA system to pronounce 'colliery'.
-Before departing, Phil leaves a note for Danny saying that they are going to the finals.
-Danny arrives just in time to see the band win the competition with a stirring rendition of the finale from William Tell Overture, during which Phil notices his wife and children are in the audience.
-Danny refuses to accept the trophy, stating that it is only human beings that matter and not music or the trophy and that "this bloody government has systematically destroyed an entire industry.
+Andy wins his tenor horn back in a game of pool.
+The band forgives Gloria when she gives them her earnings from compiling the report (rejecting it because it's "dirty money") and travels to the final at the Royal Albert Hall in London (Birmingham Town Hall was used to film these scenes), where they are amused by the inability of the woman on the dressing room's PA system to pronounce 'colliery'.

+Before departing, Phil leaves a note for Danny saying they are going to the finals.
+Danny arrives just in time to see the band win the competition with a stirring rendition of the William Tell Overture finale, during which Phil notices his wife and children in the audience.
+Danny refuses to accept the trophy; he states that only human beings matter and not music or the trophy.
+He continues, "This bloody government has systematically destroyed an entire industry.
 Our industry.
 And not just our industry—our communities, our homes, our lives.
 All in the name of 'progress'.
 And for a few lousy bob."

 However, following this gesture, Jim takes the trophy anyway.
-The band celebrates their victory as Andy and Gloria kiss on the upper deck of an open-topped bus travelling through London, while the rest of the band play Land of Hope and Glory conducted by Danny.
+The band celebrates their victory as Andy and Gloria kiss on the upper deck of an open-topped bus travelling through London, while Danny leads the band in the trio from Elgar's Pomp and Circumstance March No. 1, better known as Land of Hope and Glory.